1 Part Course |

 • Disqualifying events after the transfer and their tax consequences

-• The opportunity to raise examples you have come across and discuss the tax implications
+• This part of the employee ownership trusts training course allows you to raise examples you have come across and discuss the tax implications

-Our trainer advises on all areas of revenue law, both corporate and personal, but has a particular interest in corporate tax matters including, acquisitions and disposals, reconstructions and demergers, MBOs, returning capital to shareholders, s425 schemes, SDLT, stamp duty and SDRT.
+EOT training is delivered by an expert who advises on all areas of revenue law; both corporate and personal.
+He has a particular interest in corporate tax matters which include acquisitions and disposals, reconstructions and demergers, MBOs, returning capital to shareholders, s425 schemes, SDLT, stamp duty and SDRT.

-Following his call to the bar by Middle Temple in 1986 and pupillage in insolvency chambers (3/4 South Square) where he was a pupil to the late Gabriel Moss QC and tax chambers (Pump Court) he joined Paisner & Co (now Bryan Cave Leighton Paisner) before moving on to Allen & Overy.
-In 1993 he joined Coopers & Lybrand (now PwC) and then in 1996 Deloitte, where he was made a corporate tax partner in 1999.
+Following his call to the bar by Middle Temple in 1986 and pupillage in insolvency chambers (3/4 South Square) where he was a pupil to the late Gabriel Moss QC and tax chambers (Pump Court), he joined Paisner & Co (now Bryan Cave Leighton Paisner) before moving on to Allen & Overy.
+In 1993 he joined Coopers & Lybrand (now PwC) and Deloitte in 1996, where he was made a corporate tax partner in 1999.

-In 2008, fearing he would be found dead in his hutch under a pile of budgets, appraisals and forecasts he returned to the Bar and joined Temple Tax Chambers.
+Fearing he would be buried under a pile of budgets, appraisals and forecasts, in 2008 he returned to the Bar and joined Temple Tax Chambers.

 • Identify the different exit routes and why an EOT might provide a suitable exit route for the owners.